JackSloaner/TLAP-Exercises/README.md

 ### 7.4: dynamic_features
 **Question in the book: Suppose you are working on a project in which a particular `studentRecord` may need to be augmented with one of the following pieces of data: term paper title, year or enrolment, or a bool indicating whether the student is auditing the class.
 You won't want to include all of these data fields in the base `studentRecord` class, knowing that in most cases they won't be used.
 Your first thought is to create three subclasses, each having one of the data fields, with names such as `studentRecordTitle`, `studentRecordYear`, and `studentRecordAudit`.
 Then you are informed that some students will contain two of these additional data fields or perhaps all three.
 Creating subclasses for each possible variation is impractical.
 Find a design pattern that addresses this conundrum, and implement a solution.** <br>‎<br>
 **Program description:** <br>
-Add on to the studentCollection class from chapter 5.
+- Add on to the studentCollection class from chapter 5.
-- Student records are now stored in objects with linked lists containing their attributes (grade, name date of birth, etc.), seperated into types.
+- Student records are now stored in objects (rather than structs) with linked lists containing their attributes (grade, name date of birth, etc.), seperated into types.
 - Includes a builder class that can be used to create student records with custom attributes.
 - The studentCollection (`stuCo`) class can read in a csv file and create student records from it.
+- Public methods for `stuCo` Class:
+  - *All methods from [5.2: student_collection](#52-student_collection), modified to fit new attribute structure*
-Also includes deep copy constructor and overloaded assignment operator.
+  - Deep copy constructor, Destructor, and Overloaded assignment operator.
-- Contains modified methods from the original stuCo class that work with the new builder and studentrecord classes, such as: averageRecord, recordRange, as well as the overloaded assignment operator and deep copy constructor.
+- Public methods for `Builder` Class:
+  - `addDefaults`: Add default attributes for `studentRecord` (Name, Grade, Student ID)
+  - `addName`, `addGrade`, `addID`, `addDOB`, `addIsAudit`, `addPaperTitle`: Set methods for all the different possible attributes of `studentRecord`.
+  - `reset`: Create new `studentRecord` object
+  - `deleteRec`: delete current `studentRecord` object
+  - Constructor, Default Attribute Constructor, Destructor
+- Public methods for `studentRecord` Class:
+  - `getIntVal`, `getStringVal`, `getBoolVal`: Get methods for the different `studentRecord` attribute types.
+  - Constructor, Destructor